 He is currently a seventh-grade mathematics teacher at Mt.
 Airy Middle School in Mt.
 Airy, MD.

-He has also directed:
+He also directed:

 Larry has been a clinician with Handbell Musicians of America, Area 3, for their Bronze Conference Choir, Read & Ring Workshops, and the Ocean City and Hampton Festival.
 He studied conducting under William Payn.